-Alcohol (g)= $$\frac{Drink Strength (ABV\%) \times Ethanol Density (g/mL) \times Volume Drunk (mL)}{100}$$
+Alcohol (g)= $$\frac{Drink\ Strength\ (ABV\%) \times Ethanol\ Density\ (g/mL) \times Volume\ Drunk\ (mL)}{100}$$

-5.1.2 Alcohol Distribution
+5.1.2 The alcohol distribution of the individual

-Alcohol calculations are based on the pioneering work of Erik Widmark that was carried out in the 1920s (9).
+Alcohol calculations are based on the pioneering work of Erik Widmark carried out in the 1920s (9).
 Widmark recognised that alcohol distribution in the human body was determined by an individual's weight and sex.
 He determined two constants, one for men and another for women, the so called Widmark factor r (10, 11).
 Since we now have a better understanding of pharmacokinetics, it is recognised that Widmark's r, when multiplied by body weight, is simply an estimate of an individual's apparent volume of distribution (V) for ethanol.

-Rather than use the fixed values suggested by Widmark, we can now estimate an individual's apparent volume of distribution of ethanol using equations derived Watson, Watson (12) or Forrest (14).
+Rather than use the fixed values suggested by Widmark, we can now estimate an individual's apparent volume of distribution of ethanol using equations derived by Watson, Watson (12) or Forrest (14).
 Both authors use an individual's sex, weight, and height to estimate the individual's Total Body Water (TBW), and from that their apparent volume of distribution can be calculated.
-Within a narrow range of body mass indices (BMI), 17 to 35kg/m2, both the Watson and the Forrest equations give very similar results, but for BMIs above 35kg/m2 the Forrest equations underestimates both V and TBW in women (15).
-For this reason, and for consistency, UKIAFT would recommend that, regardless of an individual's BMI, the equations derived by (12) be used for ATD calculations rather than those of (14) unless the age of the motorist cannot be obtained and/or the BMI of the individual is < 35kg/m2.
+Within a narrow range of body mass indices (BMI), 17 to 35 kg/m2, both the Watson and the Forrest equations give very similar results, but for BMIs above 35 kg/m2 the Forrest equations underestimates both V and TBW (15).
+For this reason, and for consistency, UKIAFT would recommend that, regardless of an individual's BMI, the equations derived by Watson (12) be used for ATD calculations rather than those of Forrest (14) unless the age of the motorist cannot be obtained and/or the BMI of the individual is $< 35 \text{ kg/m}^2$ .
 Other equations are available to determine V but are not as accurate or precise (16).